Nxtra/blogs-david-en-nick/blogs/blog3.md

 AWS Sam and the Serverless Framework both allow you to specify the ASL as `yaml`.
 Using `yaml` improved readability we found.
-As such we defined our `ASL` as follows.
+As such we defined our `ASL` as follows:
-(Read below to find out more about what we are defining here)
+(For a complete example check out the linked repository)

 ```yaml
 BatchProcessingStateMachine: